batista-fagner/iniciadorChallenge/README.md

 yarn dev - [run the project]
 # or
 pnpm dev

+Json server - [para mock fake api]
 ```

+**The second thing** is to run the mock api that is in the db json folder, for that follow the following commands:
+ - navigate to the **api/db** folder and run the command: **json-server --watch db.json --port 3004**

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.